 How Can Castor Oil Treat Psoriasis?

-Castor oil contains anti-inflammatory properties which can help sooth psoriasis flare-ups.
-Castor oil is also a natural emollient, so it softens and smooths rough skin.
+Castor oil contains anti-inflammatory properties which can help soothe psoriasis flare-ups.
+It is also a natural emollient, so it softens and smooths rough skin.
 And, with 90% of its content’s composition of the unique and rare ricinoleic acid, castor oil is chock full of antimicrobial and antifungal properties that inhibit bacteria, fungi, and viruses from growing and multiplying on the skin’s surface.

-Castor oil is very viscous, so with regular application it can positively affect thick psoriasis lesions.
+Castor oil is very viscous, so with a regular application, it can positively affect thick psoriasis lesions.